onefootprint/Swift-Onboarding-Components/backend/DEVELOPMENT.md

 - Our internal, dashboard-facing API reference: [docs.onefootprint.com/internal-api/dashboard](https://docs.onefootprint.com/internal-api/dashboard)
 - Our internal, bifrost-facing API reference: [docs.onefootprint.com/internal-api/hosted](https://docs.onefootprint.com/internal-api/hosted)

-We're still working on improving our hygiene for API documentation for internal-facing APIs.
+We're still working on improving our hygiene for API documentation for internal-facing APIs since our frontend team often uses the internal API reference pages when developing against our backend.
 But we do enforce good hygiene on tenant-facing APIs: if tenants can hit the API via API key, it should be documented.

 ### Making changes to APIs

-When you've made changes to an API, you should run the following script (from the `backend` directory).
+When you've made changes to an API (whether internal or external), you should run the following script (from the `backend` directory).
 You may need some python dependencies, in which case it's useful to reuse the virtual env you set up [for integration tests](#running-integration-tests).

 ```
 MONOREPO_DIR=../ python ci/scripts/update_open_api.py